MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 Select from the two available types:

-* User delegation SAS: more secure, requires set up for role-based access control
+* User delegation SAS: more secure, requires set up for role-based access control with Azure AD.
 * Service SAS: Signed with the storage account key.

+Once the SAS is created and distributed to a client, it's equally secure whether it's signed with the account key or with an Azure AD account.
+The user delegation SAS does have the advantage of being easier to revoke.

 #### [User-delegated SAS (recommended)](#tab/user-delegated-sas)